ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/system/system-clock-drift.md

 ## Recommendations

-1. Sync the system clocks of {{ ydb-short-name }} nodes manually.
-For example, you can use `pssh` or `ansible` to run the clock sync command on all of the nodes.
+1. Manually synchronize the system clocks of servers running {{ ydb-short-name }} nodes.
+For instance, use `pssh` or `ansible` to run the clock sync command across all nodes.

-1. Ensure that system clocks on all of the {{ ydb-short-name }} servers are synced by `timesyncd`, `ntpd` or `chrony`.
-It's recommended to use the same time source for all servers in the {{ ydb-short-name }} cluster.
+2. Ensure that system clocks on all {{ ydb-short-name }} servers are regularly synchronized using `timesyncd`, `ntpd`, `chrony`, or a similar tool.
+It’s recommended to use the same time source for all servers in the {{ ydb-short-name }} cluster.